 If you’ve been out on the trails in the last few years you’ve probably noticed something: it’s crowded out there.
 Hiking has really grown in popularity recently.
 Some people point to Instagram, others say it’s just part of a trend towards different types of outdoor fitness.
 Either way, I think it’s a good thing that more people are getting outdoors since nature is for everyone.
 However, encountering tons of people on a trail may not be why you’re going – if you’re like me one of the reasons you go hiking is to enjoy solitude and the sounds of nature.
 The good news is that there are lots of ways to avoid crowded hiking trails.
-Here are my tips for finding solitude on the trails, plus some suggestions for less crowded hikes near Vancouver.
+Here are my tips for finding solitude on the trails.

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
 I only recommend products that I have used and believe in.
 Thanks for supporting my website! -Taryn